 The CNY Arts Center presents fine and performing arts in a variety of events, play productions and programs.
 Their annual Snow Day, January 18, is a children's snow-themed carnival of art projects, food and winter fun!

-Join the party at the annual Great Eastern Whiteout, February 7 to 9.
+Join the party at the annual Great Eastern Whiteout, February 13 & 14.
 With vintage snowmobiles, races, raffles, a swap meet and food, it's the largest antique snowmobile show in the East!

 For more ideas and information, see Thousand Islands-Seaway's Regional Tourism Website.